quicwg/qlog/draft-marx-qlog-main-schema.md

 # Introduction

 There is currently a lack of an easily usable, standardized endpoint logging format.
-Especially for the use case of debugging and evaluating modern web protocols and their performance, it is often difficult to obtain structured logs that provide adequate information for tasks like problem root cause analysis.
+Especially for the use case of debugging and evaluating modern Web protocols and their performance, it is often difficult to obtain structured logs that provide adequate information for tasks like problem root cause analysis.